udacity/create-your-own-adventure/english/alchemy/alchemy.md

 After a few transformations, each more random than the next, you find yourself sitting in the dirt in front of an octogonal building.
 Two ancient porphory pilars frame the sides of a large doorway.
-The [doors] {http://tarainperugia.blogspot.com/2011/06/lorenzo-ghiberti-and-baptistery-doors.html}   are a magnicient.
+The [doors] (http://tarainperugia.blogspot.com/2011/06/lorenzo-ghiberti-and-baptistery-doors.html)   are a magnificent.